Editorial style guide

 - Approachable but confident — conversational without being performative.
 Contractions are fine.
 Hedging ("sort of", "basically") is not.

 - Show first, tell second — lead with code, visuals, or examples before explaining.
 The reader should see the thing before reading about it.
+The same applies to arguments: build the case before stating the conclusion.

 - Evidence over hype — be concrete.
 Avoid superlatives ("best", "always", "never") unless backed by evidence.
 Prefer specific numbers and named tools.